ddoyle2017/AvocadoBot/README.md

 AvocadoBot
 ======
 General purpose Discord Bot written in Java 8.
-Will feature music playing feature via YouTube and SoundCloud, as well as a online image downloading functionality.
+Will feature music playing feature via YouTube and SoundCloud, as well as an online image downloading functionality.

 Authors
 ------